abdullahi4u/simple_shell/README.md

 utils.c: file that contains utility functions used throughout the program. lists.c: file that contains functions for working with linked lists. shell.h: header file that contains function prototypes and definitions.

+## shell.h

+### This is a header file for a simple Unix shell implementation written in C.

+The file contains various function prototypes, constants, and structs that are used throughout the program.

+The program is divided into multiple source files, including the main loop (toem_shloop.c), parser (toem_parser.c), tokenizer (toem_tokenizer.c), and built-in commands (toem_builtin.c).

+The program supports basic shell functionality, including the ability to execute commands with arguments, redirect input/output, and chain commands with && and ||.
+It also supports built-in commands such as cd, exit, and history.

+The program utilizes various Unix system calls and functions, such as fork(), execvp(), wait(), open(), and close(), as well as linked lists and dynamic memory allocation.

+The header file contains multiple constants for buffer sizes, command chaining types, and input/output redirection.
+It also includes structs for storing linked lists of environment variables, history, and aliases, as well as a struct for passing information between functions.

+Overall, this shell implementation provides a basic example of how a Unix shell can be implemented in C, and demonstrates various programming concepts such as system calls, linked lists, and dynamic memory allocation.